Amazon frogbit

 Legal requirements

 • Amazon frogbit is not a prohibited or restricted invasive plant under the Biosecurity Act 2014.
-However, by law, everyone has a general biosecurity obligation (GBO) to take reasonable and practical steps to minimise the risks associated with invasive plants under their control.
+However, by law, you have a general biosecurity obligation to take reasonable and practical measures that are under your control to minimise the biosecurity risks associated with invasive plants.

-• Local governments must have a biosecurity plan that covers invasive plants in their area.
+• Each local government must have a biosecurity plan that covers invasive plants in their area.
 This plan may include actions to be taken on Amazon frogbit.
 Some of these actions may be required under local laws.
 Contact your local government for more information.

 Further information